StayWokeOrg/intake/docs/sms.md

 ### Aliases

 We can create aliases for commands by duping them with a new key name.
-For example, ‘ready’ is
+For example, 'ready' is an alias for 'signup'.

 ```js
 // aliases